-- Credit may be granted for courses in which a grade of D- or better is earned at any of the institutions with general (AG), or provisional (AP) ratings in the Transfer Credit Practices of Designated Educational Institutions.
+- Credit may be granted for courses in which a grade of D- or better (including transfer credit earned as pass/fail) is earned at any of the institutions with general (AG), or provisional (AP) ratings in the Transfer Credit Practices of Designated Educational Institutions.
 Credit may always be granted as elective credit, but credit intending to satisfy a department equivalent or department elective must be approved by the specific instructional division offering the degree.
 Transfer credit may be disallowed and may not apply toward degree, emphasis, or certificate requirements if the course was taken so long ago that the student would not possess current knowledge and/or skills.
 Courses in this category may still be applied as elective credit.
 Students who believe they have current skills and knowledge in the subject area should contact the appropriate department chair for information on validation or verification.
 Acceptance of credit for qualification into the health sciences special selection programs requires a grade of C or better.

 - Credit is not accepted from schools that are non-acceptable (N or NP rating).
 If the school is not listed, refer to the section of this catalog entitled nontraditional credit policy.